renatomaia/coutil/doc/manual.md

 [Await function](#await-function) that awaits until it changes the permission bits of `file`.
-`perm` must be either a number with the [permission bits](#permissions), or a string with characters defining the bits to be set for the file to be created, as listed below:
+`perm` must be either a number with the [permission bits](#permissions), or a string with characters defining the bits to be set for the file, as listed below:

 - `U` Set-**user**-ID _bit_.